Parents' guide to 30 hours of free childcare

 From 1 September some children in foster care may be eligible for 30 hours however the criteria and the application process are different.

-You must apply for and receive your new 30 hour eligibility code before the start of the academic period.
+You must apply for and receive your new 30 hour eligibility code the before the start of the academic period.
 You need to apply for and have received your code by:

 - 31 August to start claiming the entitlement in September